vidalglez/my-website/README.md

 To delete a branch: $ git branch -d [nameofbranch]

 To look for death branches and remove references: $ git fetch -p

+To review if there is a remote branch that doesn't exist in local: $ git fetch